meekostuff/HyperFrameset/README.md

 	</body>
 	</html>

-Create the decor document (decor.html).
+Create the frameset document (frameset.html).
 This is a normal page of HTML that, when viewed in the browser, will appear as the final page without the page specific content.